 Section 64 Decision to Dissolves and Liquidation

-(1) The dissolution of the Congregation may only be decided by an extraordinary General Meeting convened for this purpose.
+(1) The dissolution of the congregation may only be decided by an extraordinary General Meeting convened for this purpose.
 The resolution shall be effective only if at least two-thirds of its members are present and of these at least two-thirds have voted in favour of the dissolution.
 Section 20(1) of the Constitution of the ELCSA (N-T) shall apply.

-(2) Once the dissolution of the Congregation has been resolved, the General Meeting shall issue directives concerning the liquidation of the assets of the Congregation and shall appoint a committee to carry out the liquidation.
+(2) Once the dissolution of the congregation has been resolved, the General Meeting shall issue directives concerning the liquidation of the assets of the congregation and shall appoint a committee to carry out the liquidation.
 The committee does this in accordance with the above-mentioned directives and in accordance with the relevant provisions of the laws of the country.
 Any assets remaining after the liquidation shall be transferred to ELCSA (N-T).

 (3) Should ELCSA (N-T) also be dissolved or liquidated, then and in that event only, any assets remaining after liquidation shall be transferred to another Church, which is also a Non-Profit Organisation, having similar objectives as ELCSA (N-T).
-The extraordinary General Meeting, as referred to in paragraph (1) above, shall in terms of this provision decide to which organization the remaining assets will be transferred.
+The extraordinary General Meeting, as referred to in Section 64(1), shall in terms of this provision decide to which organization the remaining assets will be transferred.

 CHAPTER TWELVE